Mr-Wisey/Grunt-Mail-Task-and-Framework/README.md

 .hide-s -> hidden on grid-s<br>

 **Default Classes:**<br>
+.body -> removes padding and margin and set width to 100% (in Case Body-Element is deleted) .row-padding -> optional -> puts some space between your rows<br>
 .row -> used to set the width of the Mail-Template<br>
+.col-... -> see Grid<br>
+.inner-col ->

 ## License
 MIT